-This Operations, Maintenance, and Monitoring (OM&M) Plan was prepared as a component of the 60% Remedial Design for the Solid Waste Management Unit 211-A (SWMU 211-A) portion of the Paducah Gaseous Diffusion Plant (PGDP or Paducah Site) located approximately 10 miles west of Paducah, Kentucky.
+This Operation, Maintenance, and Environmental Monitoring (OM&M) Plan was prepared as a component of the 90% Remedial Design Report (RDR) for the Solid Waste Management Unit 211-A (SWMU 211-A) portion of the Paducah Gaseous Diffusion Plant (PGDP or Paducah Site) located approximately 10 miles west of Paducah, Kentucky.
 Prior to the PGDP construction, the land was occupied by a munitions production facility that manufactured and stored munitions, including trinitrotoluene.
 The PGDP supplied enriched uranium for reactors from 1955 to 2013.
 The local geology at the Paducah Site includes the Upper Continental Recharge System (UCRS), a layer primarily composed of silt and clay with some sand and gravel lenses.
-Beneath the UCRS lies the Regional Gravel Aquifer (RGA), which is predominantly composed of gravel and sand.
+Beneath the UCRS lies the Regional Gravel Aquifer (RGA), which is composed predominantly of gravel and sand.
 Groundwater flows vertically through the UCRS downward into the RGA with little horizontal movement.
-Groundwater flow is predominantly horizontal in the RGA and northward towards the Ohio River.
+Groundwater flow is predominantly horizontal in the RGA and northward toward the Ohio River.

 This OM&M Plan focuses on the section of the Southwest Groundwater Plume in and around SWMU 211-A, consisting of a western and an eastern lobe which have been impacted with chlorinated volatile organic compounds (chlorinated VOCs).
-The Southwest Groundwater Plume was identified in a previous investigation and lies within the RGA around SWMU 211-A and SWMU 211-B. The primary contaminant of concern within the Southwest Groundwater Plume is trichloroethene (TCE), though other VOCs, metals, and technetium-99 are also found in the plume.
+The Southwest Groundwater Plume was identified in a previous investigation and lies within the RGA around SWMU 211-A. The primary contaminant of concern within the Southwest Groundwater Plume is trichloroethene (TCE), though other VOCs, metals, and technetium-99 are also found in the plume.
 The TCE contaminant source for this action lies in the UCRS and travels to the RGA through vertical groundwater migration.

 Enhanced in situ bioremediation (EISB) is the selected remedy for TCE in the UCRS.
-The remedial design provides a description of the EISB process and means for implementing EISB at SWMU 211-A. In summary, EISB will be implemented by (1) emplacing a network of lateral fractures throughout the UCRS and then (2) injecting electron donor in the form of an aqueous solution of emulsified vegetable oil (EVO) along with a bacterial consortium capable of reductively dechlorinating TCE to ethene.
+The RDR provides a description of the EISB process and means for implementing EISB at SWMU 211-A. In summary, EISB will be implemented by (1) emplacing a network of lateral lenses filled with sand and microscale zero-valent iron (mZVI) as proppants throughout the UCRS and then (2) injecting electron donor in the form of an aqueous solution of emulsified vegetable oil (EVO) along with a bacterial consortium capable of reductively dechlorinating TCE to ethene.
 The bacteria will use the electron donor as a source of carbon (food) and respire the TCE as an electron acceptor, fostering a reduction reaction that will convert TCE in groundwater to ethene.

-This OM&M plan presents activities that will be performed to operate, maintain, and monitor the EISB that will occur in the UCRS and resulting changes in the RGA in and around SWMU 211-A.
+This OM&M plan presents activities that will be performed to operate, maintain, and monitor the performance of EISB that will occur in the UCRS and resulting in changes to RGA groundwater quality in and around SWMU 211-A.